ebjamieson97/undid/README.md

 ## Warning: Package Under Development

-Please note that this package is under active development and a number of features are not yet implemented:
+Please note that this package is under active development and a few features are not yet implemented:
-- handling of various edge cases
-- `agg` option `"time"` in stage 3
 - plotting capabilites
 - randomization inference
-- handling common adoption scenario
-- updated sthlp files
+- updated sthlp files and documentation

 ## Installation
 ```stata